- Bachelor of Science in Neuroscience

 - PSYC 2050 Introduction to Drugs and Behavior (3)

-- Students who decide to major in neuroscience after completing BIOL 1103K may it for credit toward Area F if they complete BIOL 2108K and BIOL 2800] before enrolling in major courses (Area G).
+- Students who decide to major in neuroscience after completing BIOL 1103K may take it for credit toward Area F if they complete BIOL 2108K and BIOL 2800] before enrolling in major courses (Area G).

 - Students who decide to major in neuroscience after completing BIOL 1103K and BIOL 1104K may use these courses for credit toward Area F if they complete BIOL 2800 before enrolling in major courses (Area G).